-- 1.1.1 Safety IPSC matches must be designed, constructed and conducted with due consideration to safety. - 1.1.2 Quality The value of an IPSC match is determined by the quality of the challenge presented in the course design.
+- 1.1.1 Safety IPSC Action Air matches must be designed, constructed and conducted with due consideration to safety. - 1.1.2 Quality The value of an IPSC Action Air match is determined by the quality of the challenge presented in the course design.
 Courses of fire must be designed primarily to test a competitor's IPSC shooting skills, not their physical abilities. - 1.1.3 Balance Accuracy, Power and Speed are equivalent elements of IPSC shooting, and are expressed in the Latin words "Diligentia, Vis, Celeritas" ("DVC").
-A properly balanced course of fire will depend largely upon the nature of the challenges presented therein, however, courses must be designed, and IPSC matches must be conducted in such a way, as to evaluate these elements equally. - 1.1.4 Diversity IPSC shooting challenges are diverse.
-While it is not necessary to construct new courses for each match, no single course of fire must be repeated to allow its use to be considered a definitive measure of IPSC shooting skills. - 1.1.5 Freestyle IPSC matches are freestyle.
+A properly balanced course of fire will depend largely upon the nature of the challenges presented therein, however, courses must be designed, and IPSC matches must be conducted in such a way, as to evaluate these elements equally.
+IPSC Action Air matches are exempt from minimum power considerations (also see Rule 5.6.1). - 1.1.4 Diversity IPSC shooting challenges are diverse.
+While it is not necessary to construct new courses for each match, no single course of fire must be repeated to allow its use to be considered a definitive measure of IPSC shooting skills.
+Classifiers (see Rule 1.2.2.3) are comparative, not definitive. - 1.1.5 Freestyle IPSC Action Air matches are freestyle.
 Competitors must be permitted to solve the challenge presented in a freestyle manner, and to shoot targets on an "as and when visible" basis.
 After the start signal, courses of fire must not require mandatory reloads nor dictate a shooting position, location or stance, except as specified below.
-However, conditions may be created, and barriers or other physical limitations may be constructed, to compel a competitor into shooting positions, locations or stances. - 1.1.5.1 Level I and Level II matches are not required to comply strictly with the freestyle requirements or round count limitations (see Section 1.2). - 1.1.5.2 Standard Exercises and Classifiers may include mandatory reloads and may dictate a shooting position, location or stance, however, mandatory reloads must never be required in other Long Courses. - 1.1.5.3 Standard Exercises and Classifiers may specify shooting with the strong hand or weak hand unsupported.
-The specified hand must be used exclusively from the point stipulated for the remainder of the string or stage. - 1.1.6 Difficulty IPSC matches present varied degrees of difficulty.
+However, conditions may be created, and barriers or other physical limitations may be constructed, to compet a competitor into shooting positions, locations or stances. - 1.1.5.1 Level I and Level II matches are not required to comply strictly with the freestyle requirements or projectile count limitations (see Section 1.2). - 1.1.5.2 Standard Exercises and Classifiers may include mandatory reloads and may dictate a shooting position, location or stance, however, mandatory reloads must never be required in other Long Courses. - 1.1.5.3 Standard Exercises and Classifiers may specify shooting with the strong hand or weak hand unsupported.
+The specified hand must be used exclusively from the point stipulated for the remainder of the string or stage. - 1.1.6 Difficulty IPSC Action Air matches present varied degrees of difficulty.
 No shooting challenge or time limit may be appealed as being prohibitive.
-This does not apply to non-shooting challenges, which should reasonably allow for differences in competitor's height and physical build. - 1.1.7 Challenge IPSC Handgun matches recognize the difficulty of using full power handguns in dynamic shooting, and must always employ a minimum caliber and power level to be attained by all competitors to reflect this challenge.
+This does not apply to non-shooting challenges, which should reasonably allow for differences in competitor's height and physical build.